int08h/blog/content/post/to-catch-a-lying-timeserver.md

 +++

-[Roughtime](https://roughtime.googlesource.com/roughtime/) is a protocol designed to provide internet-scale secure time synchronization and address shortcomings of how time sync is typically used in the wild.
+[Roughtime](https://roughtime.googlesource.com/roughtime/) is a protocol designed to provide internet-scale secure time synchronization and address shortcomings of older protocols like NTP.

 # Why This Matters